EdwinXav/cmp-4005-fall23-exjaramillo/Homework1.md

 ## 3. Performance
 - Why is important to keep track of the performance of a network?

+    The performance of a network is important because they monitor and manage the health, efficiency, and reliability of your computer network.
+So by monitoring the performance like response times and network availability, businesses can identify areas for improvement and adjust their network infrastructure accordingly.

 - What are the main metrics we use to measure network performance?
+    Bandwidth.
+    Throughput.
+    Latency.
+    Bandwidth Delay.
+    Jitter.

 - Give some examples of the challenges of using different metrics in high speed networks

+    The challenges that we are going to have to go through will be to have a bandwidth that is capable of supporting all the traffic that will exist due to the high-speed networks that we have.
+In addition, the architecture must have a good scalability to be able to continue growing at the same time as the network does.

 ## Exercises